Self-Augmented Robot Trajectory: Efficient Imitation Learning via Safe Self-augmentation with Demonstrator-annotated Precision: Evaluation

 \textbf{Without orientation augmentation (w/o Ori.
 Aug.).} In this setting, the orientation is fixed (\ie $\mathbf{R}_{i}^{k} = \mathbf{C}^{\mathrm{ori}}_i$), and only positional variation is introduced.
 Because the evaluation tasks primarily assessed positional generalization, this ablation resulted in only a small degradation.
 Nevertheless, the full SART still outperformed this variant, confirming the benefit of including randomization in both the position and orientation.

-Overall, the ablation results demonstrated position augmentation, merging with the original demonstration, and a progression-based augmentation design (rather than returning to sphere centers) are essential for SART’s performance gains.
+These ablation results demonstrated position augmentation, merging with the original demonstration, and a progression-based augmentation design (rather than returning to sphere centers) are essential for SART’s performance gains.
 Although orientation augmentation is less critical in the current benchmarks, it provides robustness and supports the overall generality of the framework.
+Further experiments were conducted to further analyze alternative convergence strategies and sampling schemes (\apref{app:add:ablation}), as well as to compare SART with contact-free MILES variants using different fixed sphere sizes (\apref{app:add:miles}).